 Maximum size of one continuous one-sided object in the system is 1600×1600 mm using the scaling maxed to 400% (or 400×400 mm with scaling set at 100%).

-Maximum file size you can upload is 30 MB, but you should try to keep it not more than 1-2 MB for the optimal performance.
+Maximum objects size are 3-10 MB, depends of objects type, but you should try to keep it not more than 1-2 MB for the optimal performance.

 - The quality of images should be good enough to read from and discern one image from another, but not too high.